-If you have family in the area, or if you're just looking to take an amazing weekend trip—upstate New York is chock-full of amazing attractions super-fun things to do for kids and parents alike.
+If you’re hoping to get away for an afternoon or even the whole weekend, upstate New York is chock-full of amazing attractions and things to do for kids and parents alike.
 Don’t believe us?
 Take a peek at this list!

 Lake Placid, NY

 This park contains 2.6 million acres of public land, which is plenty of space for your family to explore!
-Park activities include hiking trails (with varying levels of difficulty), kayaking, scenic drives, fishing, and bicycling.
+Park activities include hiking (trails have varying levels of difficulty), kayaking, scenic drives, fishing and biking.

 Alexandria Bay, NY

-George C. Boldt began building this beautiful castle in 1900 for his wife, but when she passed unexpectedly the project was abandoned for over 70 years.
-Now, it has been restored and is a popular tourist attraction.
-Explore the castle and yacht club, easily accessible by ferry, private boat, or tour boat.
+George C. Boldt began building this beautiful castle in 1900 for his wife, but when she passed unexpectedly, the project was abandoned for more than 70 years.
+Now, it’s restored and a popular tourist attraction.
+Explore the castle and yacht club, easily accessible by ferry, private boat or tour boat.

-Kids are encouraged to gave a hands-on experience learning about the innovation and technology behind glass.
-There are also live glassmaking demonstrations, make your own glass classes, and gallery activity sheets.
-The museum has a collection of over 50,000 pieces–you’ll want to spend the day!
+Kids are encouraged to have a hands-on experience here while learning about the innovation and technology behind glass.
+There are live glassmaking demonstrations, make your own glass classes and gallery activities.
+The museum has a collection of over 50,000 pieces, so you’ll want to spend the day.

 Tupper Lake, NY

-The Wild Center in Tupper Lake just opened its Wild Walk.
+If your family loves the High Line in NYC, add the Wild Walk to your list.
 Take a stroll through the treetops on this above-ground trail.
-If you family loves the High Line in NYC, this unique destination is the perfect way to see a whole new view.
 The Wild Center is also home to a museum, as well as other indoor and outdoor attractions.